rrb3942/dialoginsight/Readme.md

 	insight: cust=1234;carrier=4567;some_stat=5

-The format is very similar to a SIP header whos body contains only a list of parameters with values.
+The format is very similar to a SIP header whose body contains only a list of parameters with values.

 ### Adding Insight ###
 You can can add insight to existing dialog profiles, or use separate profiles.